RockLib/RockLib.Configuration/README.md

 ## How To Use

 ### Accessing App Settings
-In order to access app settings you can use the .AppSettings propety and provide it the desired key.
+In order to access `AppSettings` you can use the .AppSettings propety and provide  the desired key.

 ```
 var key1Value = Config.AppSettings["Key1"];
 ```

+If the provided key is not found a KeyNotFoundException will be throw.

 #### Example Configuration Files